 Not native?
 No problemo!
 Discover five of the best countries to teach English as a fluent English speaker.

 A mix of incredible food, buzzing cities and the home of the tango – Buenos Aires is undisputedly a charismatic destination.
 If you are looking for a beautiful country with a European feel in South America then Argentina is for you.
 You don’t need a degree to apply for this 6 paid month internship including 4-weeks of classroom teacher training.

 See if Argentina is for you

 Be in Brazil for Carnival and satisfy a bunch of bucket list wishes.
-With two start dates per year this paid TEFL internship in São Paulo is perfect for college students and young graduates fluent in English.
+With two start dates per year this paid TEFL internship in São Paulo is perfect for young graduates fluent in English.

 Your homestay housing is central to this 4 month teaching adventure.
 Get ready to be greeted by your new Portuguese speaking família.

 Carnival-cravers read on

 Immerse yourself as a TEFL teacher for 12 weeks and hit the capital Phnom Penh.
 Beginning with airport pickup and fully organized accommodation you’ll feel the warmth of the Khmer culture instantly.
 During weekends off explore iconic Angkor Wat temple and sample delicious local cuisine.